Facebook Size Guide: How To Create Beautiful Facebook Cover Photos

 Creating a New Template Document

-To create a new document that has the preset template that you want, it’s easy to do so from the Vectornator document picker.
+Use the Vectornator document picker to create a new document that has the preset template that you want.

-In the Vectornator app, look at the top right corner of the Gallery, where you’ll find a button with a “Plus” sign on it.
+To do so, open the Vectornator app and look at the top right corner of the Gallery, where you’ll find a button with a “Plus” sign on it.
 Tap that button to bring up the Document Picker.

 At the top of the Document Picker, you’ll see a fixed bar, which you can use to set the name of your new document, invert the document’s width and height, or access the Search Bar to find a specific document template quickly.

-If there’s a preset option that you would like to use, but don’t see in the current options, use our support page to make a suggestion that we add it!
+If there’s a preset option that you would like to use, but don’t see in the current options, use our support page to suggest we add it!
 We’re always trying to improve our product according to our users’ needs.